DivineAlways/newplatform/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+To learn more about BrowserBase, take a look at the following resources:

+- [BrowserBase Documentation](https://docs.browserbase.com/introduction) - learn about BrowserBase features and API.
+- [BrowserBase Playground](https://www.browserbase.com/playground) - try out BrowserBase features.
+- [Browserbase Support](mailto:support@browserbase.com) - for any questions or concerns.

 ## Deploy on Vercel